isokolovic/MediaHandler/README.md

 - Specify the source and destination directories as command-line arguments.
 - The tool compresses multimedia files (from source folder) and recreates the folder structure at the destination.

+**Incoming: Usecase when User has bunch of unorganized media and wants to sort them by creation**

 ---

 ## 🐍 Python Version